Inika24/Smart-Assist-Gloves/README.md

-\# IoT-Based Smart Assistance Gloves for Disabled People
+IoT-Based Smart Assistance Gloves for Disabled People

-The \*\*IoT-Based Smart Assistance Gloves\*\* is an innovative wearable technology designed to enhance \*\*communication and independence\*\* for individuals with physical disabilities, particularly those with speech, hearing, or mobility impairments.
-The glove interprets hand gestures and translates them into \*\*speech, text, or smart device commands\*\*, bridging communication gaps and empowering users.
+The **IoT-Based Smart Assistance Gloves** is a cutting-edge wearable device designed to improve **communication and independence** for people with physical disabilities, especially those with speech, hearing, or mobility issues.
+The glove reads hand gestures and turns them into **speech, text, or commands for smart devices**.
+This technology helps bridge communication gaps and empowers users.